 2. Children 11 years old and under must be accompanied by a parent or other adult when attending any meeting, program, or event at the Library.
 The adult must remain in the Library building for the duration of the meeting or program and must retrieve children immediately at the conclusion of the event.

 K. Alcoholic Beverages Alcoholic beverages are not allowed at nonLibrary sponsored events.

+L. Smoking and Vaping – No smoking or vaping is allowed in Library spaces.
+Library policy prohibits use of tobacco or cannabis products inside the building or smoking or vaping within 100 feet of any Library buildings.

 L. Music and Noise – music must be lowered in accordance with all State and Local ordinances.
 Music or noise should not disturb Library patrons when the Library is open.

-M. Animals – No animals or pets, other than service dogs, are allowed, unless it is a
+M. Animals – No animals or pets, other than service animals, are allowed, unless it is a

 Library-sponsored program.
+Animals must be kept on leash and all waste must be picked up by renter and removed from the premises.

 Application and Cancellations